TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Core Infrastructure.md

 Song Name [N].chart
 ```

+If multiple .chart files are found, the one named `notes` should be preferred over custom-named .chart files, and names suffixed with `[Y]` or `[F]` should be preferred over `[N]` or no suffix.

 ## Basic Infrastructure

-This section details how .chart files are structured.

-Note that the usage of C-style comments in examples throughout this document is not reflective of the actual format, comments are not officially supported.

 ### Sections

-.chart files are segmented into sections.
-Sections start with their name in square brackets, which is usually written in PascalCase.
+.chart files are comprised of named sections.
+These sections start with their name in square brackets, which is typically written in PascalCase, and outside of a .
 The contents of sections are encapsulated by curly brackets.

-Sections do not have to be separated with line breaks, and can show up in any order, at least for instrument tracks.
+Sections are not separated with line breaks, and can show up in any order, at least for instrument tracks.

 ```
 [SectionOne]